Health Benefits

 We might think that Bilberry and Physalis are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Bilberry and Physalis Facts such as their taste, shape, color, and size are also distinct.
 The difference between Bilberry and Physalis is explained here.

-The amount of calories in 100 gm of fresh Bilberry and Physalis with peel is 44.00 kcal and 77.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Bilberry and Physalis with peel is 44.00 kcal and 77.00 kcal and the amount of calories without peel is 43.00 kcal and 36.00 kcal respectively.
 Thus, Bilberry and Physalis belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Bilberry and Physalis is Ericales and Solanales respectively.
 Bilberry belongs to Ericaceae family and Physalis belongs to Solanaceae family.
 Bilberry belongs to Vaccinium genus of Vaccinium myrtillus species and Physalis belongs to Physalis genus of Physalis species.
 Beings plants, both fruits belong to Plantae Kingdom.